-This half-day symposium will focus on promoting strong mental health in early childhood to create lasting resilience.
-Come join us to learn, share best practices and help to build a more trauma-informed and resilient Cobb community.
+Our second annual Resilient Cobb Summit was held on Tuesday, February 7, 2023.
+This half-day symposium focused on promoting strong mental health in early childhood to create lasting resilience.
+Advocates convened at the Cobb County Chamber of Commerce to share best practices and help to build a more trauma-informed and resilient Cobb community.

-Key note speaker will be Dr. Douglas Bell, Professor of Early Childhood Education at Kennesaw State University.
-Panelists include:
+Key note speaker was Dr. Douglas Bell, Professor of Early Childhood Education at Kennesaw State University.
+2023 panelists:

 - Dr. Douglas Bell, Professor, KSU Bagwell College of Education